Toby Manhire: Divided? Splintered? What the Parliament occupation says about NZ now

 Speaking to The Spinoff now, Spoonley says: "When it comes to Covid we've got among the highest levels of compliance and therefore cohesion anywhere in the world.
 But it is one of those moments when we are reminded there are fault lines."

-In 2006, during the Clark government, Spoonley was one of the authors of a cabinet paper on social cohesion.
+In 2006, during the Clark government, Spoonley was one of the authors of a Cabinet paper on social cohesion.
 The focus was immigration, and how new arrivals could settle into communities.
 There were two gaps in their work, he says today.
-"What we missed – and it was our fault – was the treaty and Māori interests.
+"What we missed – and it was our fault – was the Treaty and Māori interests.
 And what we didn't anticipate was what was going to happen online."

 That paper "didn't go anywhere".
-The government shifted to a "social inclusion approach" which saw social cohesion as a subset.
+The Government shifted to a "social inclusion approach" which saw social cohesion as a subset.
 It wasn't until the Christchurch terrorist attack and the Royal Commission that followed that social cohesion was again thrust to the foreground – in many ways because it was seen as a critical means by which to avoid any repeat of something so appalling.

 The trouble is, social cohesion is not as simple as issuing an edict or passing a law.
 "If we're going to talk about social cohesion we should talk about something that is bottom up.
 It's not something that governments are particularly good at doing," says Spoonley.
 "I think the Covid crisis has shown that, particularly with Māori and Pasifika communities.
 Unless you work with those communities you're really not achieving cohesive outcomes."